chenmiaomiao/the-art-of-lazying/README.md

 - [Community Contributions](#community-contributions)
 - [Folder Structure](#folder-structure)

+## Folder Structure

+the-art-of-lazying/
+│
+├───code/
+│ ├───ai-agents/
+│ ├───automation/
+│ └───language-learning/
+│
+├───book/
+│ ├───manuscript/
+│ └───resources/
+│
+├───examples/
+│ ├───practical-tips/
+│ ├───use-cases/
+│ └───community-contributions/
+│
+└───vlogs/
+├───language-learning/
+└───lazy-lifestyle/

+This folder structure organizes the repository's content into separate folders for code, the book, examples, and vlogs.
+Modify this structure as needed to suit your preferences and requirements.

 ## Introduction

 An overview of the repository's purpose and goals, including a brief introduction to the concept of strategic laziness.